-- 6.2.6.
-As set out in Principle 15, a CCP is expected to hold sufficient liquid net assets funded by equity to cover potential losses associated with its general business risk so that it can continue its operations and services as a going concern.
-Custody and investment risk is considered a type of general business risk and business-related losses may arise from custody and investment risk.
-Nevertheless a CCP should ensure that any financial resources it contributes to absorb potential losses resulting from the custody and the investment of participants' assets are only available for this purpose and cannot be applied to any other type of loss; therefore the amount of these resources should not be counted towards the amount of liquid net assets funded by equity required under Principle 15 of the PFMI. - 6.2.7.
-Where a CCP exposes some amount of its financial resources to custody and investment losses, those assets should be of high quality and sufficiently liquid, such as cash, cash equivalents, or liquid securities, to ensure that they are readily available for use when needed.
-Furthermore, assets held by a CCP to cover losses other than general business risk or to cover losses from other business lines that are unrelated to its activities as a CCP should not be included when accounting for liquid net assets available to cover general business risk, including custody and investment risk.
-Hen developing its capital plan, a CCP should take into account any liquid net assets funded by equity that it expects to apply towards potential business risk materialisation, including custody and investment losses; the CCP should also specify how it would raise new capital if were to use these assets to cover such losses.
+6.2.7.
+As set out in Principle 15, a CCP is expected to hold sufficient liquid net assets funded by equity to cover potential losses associated with its general business risk so that it can continue its operations and services as a going concern.119 Custody and investment risk is considered a type of general business risk, and business-related losses may arise from custody and investment risk.120 Nevertheless, a CCP should ensure that any financial resources it contributes to absorb potential losses resulting from the custody and the investment of participants' assets are only available for this purpose and cannot be applied to any other type of loss; therefore, the amount of these resources should not be counted towards the amount of liquid net assets funded by equity required under Principle 15 of the PFMI.

+6.2.8.
+When a CCP exposes some amount of its financial resources to custody and investment losses, those assets should be of high quality and sufficiently liquid, such as cash, cash equivalents or liquid securities, to ensure that they are readily available for use when needed.121 Furthermore, assets held by a CCP to cover losses other than general business risk or to cover losses from other business lines that are unrelated to its activities as a CCP should not be included when accounting for liquid net assets available to cover general business risk, including custody and investment risk.122 When developing its capital plan, a CCP should take into account any liquid net assets funded by equity that it expects to apply towards the potential materialisation of business risk, including custody and investment losses.
+The CCP should also specify how it would raise new capital if it were to use these assets to cover such losses.123